Jaguar XJ: Electric XJ (cancelled)

 On 5 July 2019, Jaguar Land Rover confirmed that they intended to build an all-electric XJ luxury saloon car at their Castle Bromwich plant.
 The car was expected to be launched in 2020.
 First official images of new generation's taillights were shown.
+The taillights were shown and based on them the new generation was rendered again in 2020.

 On 15 February 2021, Jaguar Land Rover announced that the all-electric XJ project had been shelved, as it was no longer part of the company's current vision.
 The company said: "Following a thorough technology review against the exponential change in the automotive industry, we concluded that the planned XJ replacement does not fit with our vision for a reimaged Jaguar brand."

-XJ Numbering of cars and engines
+XJ numbering of cars and engines

 Just prior to World War II, Jaguar, known then as SS Cars, started using a numbering system beginning with the letter X for internal projects.
-X meaning experimental, XB for military chassis projects and XF to XK for engines.
+X meaning experimental, XB for military chassis projects, and XF to XK for engines.
 This numbering system has never been consistent and there appear to be many omissions and duplications.

+Special uses

+The Jaguar XJ has been used by British prime ministers.
+Dating back to the Jaguar XJ (Series III), various versions of the XJ were used by Margaret Thatcher, John Major, Tony Blair, and Gordon Brown.
+On 11 May 2010, David Cameron took delivery of the dark grey car No. 10 Jaguar XJ (X351) Sentinel as his prime ministerial car.
+In 2011, Cameron took the delivery of another XJ Sentinel featuring bomb proof doors, bullet proof glass, and armoured plating beneath the floor of the car, respectively replacing the previous XJ Sentinel.
+The XJ Sentinel was used for transporting Theresa May, and was also used by Boris Johnson.
+Under Johnson, the XJ was replaced for the first time since 1979 by the Range Rover Abio Sentinel as the prime ministerial car in 2019.